-Creating public value by improving outcomes for Surrey's residents is a key element of the council's corporate vision and is at the heart of MTFP 2015-20's £696m capital programme, which includes £176m planned spending in 2015/16.
+9. Creating public value by improving outcomes for Surrey's residents is a key element of the council's corporate vision and is at the heart of MTFP 2015-20's £696m capital programme, which includes £176m spending planned for 2015/16.